Malachi-H/Obsidian-Software-Flashcards/Files.md

 What is the structure of a relative file?
 ?
-Record Like sections of a fixed length
+Record Like sections of a fixed length.
+A key is used to determine the placement in file

 What is the pseudocode of opening a relative file?